- About Progeria

 Debbie first became involved with PRF when she came to Night of Wonder (NOW) 2003 as the guest of long-time supporters Robyn and Tom Milbury.
 At the end of the night, she approached PRF’s director Audrey Gordon and said, “If you ever need help with anything, please call me”.
 Little did either of them know how much that offer would affect the lives of children with Progeria.
-Since that time Debbie has co-chaired NOWs 2005 and 2007, co-organized the Chicago event in June 2009, and continues to help PRF in many other ways.
+Since that time Debbie co-chaired NOWs 2005,2007 and 2011, co-organized the Chicago event in June 2009, and continues to help PRF in many other ways.
 She is ALWAYS there to help, as Amy was for her friends and family.
-Congratulations, Debbie!

-Maura Smith as the 2011 Amy Award Winner
+Maura Smith is the 2011 Amy Award winner

-Maura Smith, with daughter Amanda and Holly, and
+Maura Smith, with daughters Amanda and Holly, and husband Robert

 Kevin King – the 2013 winner - Drives the Support for Children with Progeria